-We ensure that appropriate, robust Filtering and Monitoring is in place for on school devices and networks which are regularly reviewed at least annually to assess their effectiveness.
+We ensure that appropriate, robust filtering and monitoring is in place for on academy devices and networks which are regularly reviewed at least annually to assess their effectiveness.

 We also recognise the part mobile phones can play in compromising children safety.